gh-mentor/autodesk-022425/instructions.md

+These steps define the specification to create an  app that uses TypeScript and D3.js to generate a set of data points and plot them on a graph.
+files: plot/gendata.ts, plot/plotdata.ts, plot/main.ts
+library: d3.js

+Step 1: Create gendata function (plot/gendata.ts)
  /**
- * This app uses TypeScript and D3.js to generate a set of data points and plot them on a graph.
- */

-Step 1: Create gendata function
- /**
+ * add import statements as needed

  * Create a function 'gendata' that generates a set of 100 data points (x, f(x)) and returns them as an array of objects.
  * Arguments:
  * - 'x_range' is a tuple of two integers representing the range of x values to generate.